 4. Be Careful About What You Say and Do

 When you’re in the midst of a contentious divorce, it can be tempting to vent about your spouse to friends and family.
-This can come back to bite you, as can airing dirty laundry on social media.
+This can come back to bite you, as an airing dirty laundry on social media.
 Always consider anything you post to be public, including photos.
 Avoid negative talk or posting about your spouse or divorce until after it’s finalized.
-Another thing to keep in mind is to be careful about the content of photos and social media “check ins.”
+Another thing to keep in mind is to be careful about the content of photos and social media “check-ins.”
 For example, someone could take an innocuous picture of you enjoying a glass of wine or at a social media “check-in” at a bar and try to use it as proof that you have a problem with alcohol.

 5. Choose an Experienced Divorce Attorney